Slyracoon23/citizen2responder/TECHNICAL_WRITEUP.md

 #### llama.rn Framework Implementation

 The solution leverages llama.rn, a React Native binding for llama.cpp, which brings the optimized C++ inference engine directly to mobile devices.
 This enables Gemma-3n to run completely locally on smartphones without internet dependency—critical for emergency scenarios where connectivity may be unreliable.
 While Gemma-3n supports multimodal capabilities, llama.rn doesn't yet support vision processing—a limitation of the mobile framework binding, not the underlying model.
-The hybrid architecture works around this by routing text-based conversations to local llama.rn for privacy and directing vision tasks to cloud services, providing emergency responders with full AI capabilities while maintaining on-device processing for sensitive conversations.
+The hybrid architecture maintains all core emergency functionality through local llama.rn processing for privacy, while offering optional vision capabilities through cloud services when users choose to enable this feature for enhanced assessment support.

 ### Challenge 2: Emergency Response Requirements
 **Problem**: Generic AI assistants aren't optimized for medical emergencies